 Where it is appropriate/necessary we may also ask for:

-- Information relating to your/your child’s health (for example if you are taking part in an event or accessing support services)
+- Information relating to your/your child’s health (for example if you are accessing support services, or taking part in/attending an event for health and safety purposes)

 - Your/your child’s date of birth

 - Why you have decided to donate to us.
 We will never make this question mandatory and only want to know the answer if you are comfortable telling us.

 - Information as to whether you are a tax payer to enable us to claim Gift Aid

 - Where you have left us a legacy, any information regarding next of kin which you may have provided to us, for administration purposes

 - Information necessary to process your application, such as your contact details and employment history

 - The employment history of individuals who will be working on the grant

 - Salary information for anyone whose salary will be funded by the grant